-Where is the best place to live in the UK in 2022?
+Where is the best place to live in the UK?

 2020 changed many things, including where we want to live and what we want from our homes.